nishutosh/e-commerce-site/README.md

 # e-commerce-site

-* the development will always bre push in development branch
+* any new/modifyed development will always be pushed in the given branch
 * master will only be updated via pull request
 * create an issue when needed